 According to the Global Slavery Index, Germany has a very low prevalence of modern slavery, with an estimated 0.02% of the population living in modern slavery.2 Likewise, as our main suppliers operate in a regulated industry which requires high standards of compliance and regular audits by regulatory bodies, we do not therefore believe that our supply chain is particularly susceptible to the practices of modern slavery and human trafficking.
 We do not have a large temporary workforce (which can be more susceptible to exploitation) and by working in a highly skilled and technical sector we therefore consider our vulnerability to modern slavery practices to be low./p>

 Nevertheless, we take compliance with the Modern Slavery Act 2015 seriously, and do not tolerate slavery and human trafficking within our supply chains.
 If we were to find evidence that one of our suppliers was involved in modern slavery or human trafficking we would investigate those allegations, and consider terminating our relationship with them if the incidents were not resolved to our satisfaction.

-This statement sets out the steps taken by Fresenius Medical Care Renal Service Limited and Fresenius Medical Care (UK) Limited, each of which fall within the scope of section 54(2) of the Modern Slavery Act 2015.
+This statement sets out the steps taken by Fresenius Medical Care UK and its group companies which include Fresenius Medical Care Renal Service Limited, Fresenius Medical Care (Holdings) Limited, Fresenius Medical Care Renal Services (UK) Limited and Fresenius Medical Care (UK) Limited, and also includes NxStage Medical UK Limited, each of which fall within the scope of section 54(2) of the Modern Slavery Act 2015.